 You can keep the excess fur to a minimum by brushing your Akita once a week and bathing them every few months.
 As they’re quite heavy and often persistent dogs, you may need the help of a professional grooming service.

 It’s in an Akita’s nature to be protective.
 They’d do anything for their pack… in this case, for you, their owner.
-They might intervene when children play-fight and they might behave aggressively towards other dogs or pets.
+They might intervene when children play-fight and they might suspicious of other dogs or pets.